lbarbaris/lbarbaris/README.md

 - Saint-Petersburg
 - SUAI student
 - backend developer on Java and Kotlin
-- Worked in BFT-holding (БФТ-Холдинг) at fullstack Kotlin developer (Kotlin + Kotlin/JS)
+- Worked in BFT-holding (БФТ-Холдинг) at Java developer
+- Worked in HiRUS at Java developer

 <!--
 **lbarbaris/lbarbaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.